HELPING TEENS STAY BALANCED

 Cynthia Graton, psychoeducator

-Your teen seems more impressionable, self-deprecating and unable to assert themselves.
-These are some of the signs that can characterize low self-esteem.
-How can you help your teenager be kind to themselves and see their full potential?
+Does your teen seem more impressionable than usual, self-deprecating, and unable to assert themselves?
+These are some of the signs of low self-esteem.
+What can you do to help them be kind to themselves and see their full potential?

-“Self-esteem is a person’s perception of his or her own value.
+“Self-esteem is a person’s perception of their own value.
 It is the overall judgement that they make about themselves.”

 Source: PsychoMédia

-It’s normal for teens to go through moments of doubt or fragility, but don’t hesitate to consult a healthcare professional if your child hasn’t been acting like themselves for some time, especially if the above signs persist or worsen.
+It’s normal for teens to have moments where they’re more fragile or doubting themselves.
+But don’t hesitate to consult a health care professional if your child hasn’t been acting like themself for some time, especially if the above-mentioned signs persist or worsen.

 Developing healthy self-esteem